Adam Back

 Adam Back (born July 1970) is a British cryptographer and cypherpunk.
 He is the CEO of Blockstream, which he co-founded in 2014.
-He invented Hashcash, which is used in the Bitcoin mining process.
+He invented Hashcash, which is used in the bitcoin mining process.

 Life

 Back was born in London, England, in July 1970.
 His first computer was a Sinclair ZX81.
 He taught himself Basic, and spent his time reverse engineering video games, finding decryption keys in software packages.
-He completed his A levels in advanced mathematics, physics and economics.
+He completed his A levels in advanced mathematics, physics, and economics.

 He has a computer science PhD in distributed systems from the University of Exeter.
 During his PhD, Back worked with compilers to make use of parallel computers in a semi automated way.
-He became interested in pgp encryption, electronic cash and remailers.
+He became interested in PGP encryption, electronic cash and remailers.
 He spent two thirds of his time working with encryption.
-After graduation, Adam spent his career as a consultant in start ups and larger companies in applied cryptography, writing cryptographic libraries, designing, reviewing and breaking other people's cryptographic protocols.
+After graduation, Back spent his career as a consultant in start ups and larger companies in applied cryptography, writing cryptographic libraries, designing, reviewing and breaking other people's cryptographic protocols.

 Cryptography software

-Back is a pioneer of early digital asset research similarly as Wei Dai, David Chaum, and Hal Finney.
+Back is a pioneer of early digital asset research similar to Wei Dai, David Chaum, and Hal Finney.
 In 1997, Back invented Hashcash.
-A similar system is used in bitcoin.
+A similar system is used in Bitcoin.

 He also implemented credlib, a library that implements the credential systems of Stefan Brands and David Chaum.

-He was the first to describe the "non-interactive forward secrecy" security property for email and to observe that any identity based encryption scheme can be used to provide non-interactive forward secrecy.
+He was the first to describe the "non-interactive forward secrecy" security property for email and to observe that any identity-based encryption scheme can be used to provide non-interactive forward secrecy.

 He is also known for promoting the use of ultra-compact code with his 2-line and 3-line RSA in Perl signature file and non-exportable T-shirts to protest cryptography export regulations.

 Back was one of the first two people to receive an email from Satoshi Nakamoto.
 In 2016, the Financial Times cited Back as a potential Nakamoto candidate, along with Nick Szabo and Hal Finney.
 Craig Wright had sued Back for stating that Wright was not Nakamoto, with Wright subsequently dropping the suit.
+In 2020, the YouTube channel Barely Sociable claimed that Back is Nakamoto.
+Back subsequently denied this.

 Back has promoted the use of satellites and mesh networks to broadcast and receive bitcoin transactions, as a backup for the traditional internet.

 Business career

 On 3 October 2016, Back was appointed as CEO of Blockstream.
-Since then he has introduced products such as the Liquid sidechain, Blockstream Mining Notes, mining colocation services, the Jade hardware wallet, and the Core Lightning implementation.